Monitoring the calibration of probability forecasts with an application to concept drift detection involving image classification: Introduction

 \section{Introduction}

 Binary classification models such as logistic regression, tree-based approaches, and neural networks can furnish predictions that an event will occur in the probability space between zero and one.
 Perhaps surprisingly, these predictions may not actually reflect the empirical rate at which events occur, particularly when the model makes predictions outside of the training data.
 When predictions do not correspond to the actual event rate, we say a model is uncalibrated.
 Calibrated models provide predictions that correspond to the observed event rate.
 Thus, achieving and maintaining calibration is extremely important when model predictions are used to make decisions, as calibrated predictions help users understand the actual risk of prospective events.
 While calibration of prediction models has been well studied, there is a lack of methods available to prospectively monitor predictions to determine if and when predictive models lose calibration.
+There are a variety of potential industrial and quality applications where a monitoring procedure that assesses calibration could be useful.
+Perhaps a machine learning model is used in a manufacturing setting to predict the probability that a part fails a downstream inspection, but a change in a material supplier compromises the ability for the model to predict probabilities properly.
+In the medical monitoring context, neural network-based approaches can predict surgical mortality (for example, \cite{Borner2024deep}), but such a model may lose calibration over time as new treatments appear and patient profiles change.
 The purpose of this paper is to propose a calibration monitoring cumulative sum (CUSUM) approach that indicates whether and at what time a model becomes uncalibrated.

 The core idea behind the proposed calibration CUSUM chart is illustrated in Figure \ref{fig:fig1}.
 The model's probability predictions are assessed at each time point (horizontal axis), and the calibration status of those predictions is summarized with our proposed CUSUM statistic (vertical axis) described in Section \ref{sec:CUSUMmethod}.
 In the left panel, the model continues producing calibrated predictions, thus the CUSUM statistic (solid black line) does not exceed the control limits (dotted blue line).
 In the right panel, calibration is lost at time 200, and the chart signals the loss of calibration shortly thereafter.
 Thus, in statistical process monitoring parlance, we refer to the status where predictions are well calibrated as in-control.
 This figure was generated using simulated data so the calibration status of the predictions is known.
 In practice the chart uses only predictions and event data and no knowledge about the true state of model calibration.